gongziyida/Modeling-Neural-Plasticity-with-Multisensory-Braitenberg-Vehicles/README.md

 ## 2 BV Components
 ### 2.1 Olfactory System
 The olfactory system, in general, is implemented as a Li-Hopfield network, firstly proposed by Li and Hopfield in 1989 and is now still used for modeling [olfactory bulb](https://en.wikipedia.org/wiki/Olfactory_bulb).
-A Li-Hopfield models the dynamics of the two most common and most important cells in olfactory bulb: mitral cells and granual cells.
+A Li-Hopfield models the dynamics of the two most important cells in olfactory bulb: mitral cells and granual cells.
 Mitral cells are both stimulus receivers and delievers (i.e. they are responsible for both input and output) while granual cells are inhibitors to mitral cells.
 In reality, there are much more granual cells than mitral cells, but in this model, they are equal in amount for simplicity.
 In addition, mitral cells are inter-connected, therefore forming a circle or a sphere.

 <img src="/img/olf.png" alt="Li-Hopfield" width="310"/>